-No, I don’t really have relatives I want to find.
+No, I don’t really have living relatives I want to find.
 This isn’t a “wanting to find my family” thing.
 I’m pretty content with the family I have, though more are always welcome.
-No, this isn’t a “I want to leave something for future generations.”
+No, this isn’t a “I want to leave a historical legacy behind for my future generations.”
 I don’t even want kids!
 This is a “I want to see if the facts we have are right” thing.
-(ALSO not a “I want to know if I’m like one of my ancestors–could I be their reincarnation?!?” thing.
-Nope, not at all.)
+(ALSO: not a “I want to know if I’m like one of my ancestors–could I be their reincarnation?!?” thing.
+Nope, not at all…)

 Family stories get convoluted.
 Science won’t lie.
 Yes, I know it’s not perfect, but it’s still better than going off word of mouth.

 Toast to my conflicted feelings and my soon-to-arrive DNA test kit.

 Remember a few months ago when I got in an argument on Twitter about how James Patterson giving money to indie book stores is really just a pile of heaping shit?

 Well, it seems like someone on TeleRead agrees with me, saying:

 “Meantime, if Patterson Inc. is partly responsible for creating this ecosystem, Patterson’s donations to indie bookstores and so on only go the shortest distance towards undoing the damage.
 And it’s perhaps a blessing, but no surprise, that Amazon has come along and refragmented demand, so that FMCG-style passive-consumer demand economics no longer have such power over the suppliers.
 No wonder the Big Five who grew Big off Patterson Inc.-style big-box marketing are now struggling to hold up their share of sales.
 Thank Patterson Inc. for that.”